Vax-CS192/Vax/README.md

 ## APK for End Users
-  For end users who are not interested in installing Godot to build our project from source, we have included a pre-built APK for you at <insert path here>.
+  For end users who are not interested in installing Godot to build our project from source, we have included a pre-built APK for you at the project root.
 However, because Vecteezy does not allow us to provide its images to end-users without taking measures to prevent you from copying them, and we did not want to implement such measures, we have replaced all such images with non-copyrightable black shapes in the pre-built APK.
 However, if you want to see our full project, including the Vecteezy images that we are not free to distribute, you must download the images yourself, put them into the locations specified in the